johnnyvenom/lesondufutur.cirmmt/content/en/session/tue/cobs-session-2.md

 ## More info

-- See the COBS/CCOB website for list of presenters: http://www.ccob-cobs.org/
+- See the COBS website for list of presenters: http://www.ccob-cobs.org/